-$^{8}$ For example, see documents G/SPS/GEN/820, 827, 840, 842, 850, 867, 869, 873, and 886 for 2008 notification summaries.
+$^{^8}$ For example, see documents G/SPS/GEN/820, 827, 840, 842, 850, 867, 869, 873, and 886 for 2008 notification summaries.

-&lt;sup>9 G/SPS/GEN/817 for 2007.
+9 G/SPS/GEN/897 for 2008.

-http://spsims.wto.org/
+10 http://spsims.wto.org/

-availability of translations of notified measures into one of the official languages of the WTO.
-These are submitted in the form of supplements.
-As of 31 August 2008, 2 equivalence and 12 supplement notifications have been circulated.

-- 24. Out of the 153 WTO Members, 98 (64%) have to date submitted at least one notification to the WTO.
-Excluding EC member States, 46 developing countries of which 23 are Least Developed countries ("LDCs"), have not yet submitted any notification. - 25.
-As can be seen in Figure 1, the share of notifications submitted by developed country Members reaches 55% while the share of those submitted by developing country Members is 43%.
-A very small share comes from LDCs.
+- 23. In October 2007, New Zealand proposed that these concerns be addressed through the establishment of an informal mentoring mechanism facilitated by the Secretariat.
+The proposal from New Zealand became one of the Committee's recommendations from the 2007 Workshop on Transparency.
+As a follow up, the Secretariat developed a procedure for a mentoring mechanism to assist officials responsible for transparency in developing country Members, and a number of Members have already been "matched" to provide and receive guidance when requested.11 - 24.
+In addition, New Zealand worked with the Secretariat, along with contributions from Australia and a number of other Members, to develop a procedural manual for the operation of Enquiry Points and National Notification Authorities.
+This Transparency Manual reflects the new transparency procedures and will replace the 2002 handbook on "How to Apply the Transparency Provisions of the SPS Agreement".
+12 - 25.
+As of 31 December 2008, Members have submitted 6,648 regular notifications and 1,086 emergency notifications (plus related addenda and corrigenda).
+The Committee has also adopted a special format and recommended procedures for the notification of determination of the recognition of equivalence of sanitary or phytosanitary measures, now included in the new transparency procedures.
+Furthermore, the Secretariat has established a mechanism for Members to inform each other of the availability of translations of notified measures into one of the official languages of the WTO.
+These are submitted in the form of supplemental notifications.
+As of 31 December 2008, two equivalence and 12 supplemental notifications have been circulated. - 26.
+Out of the 153 WTO Members, 100 (70 per cent) have to date submitted at least one notification to the WTO.
+Excluding EC member States, 44 developing countries of which 23 are Least Developed countries ("LDCs"), have not yet submitted any notification. - 27.
+As can be seen in Figure 1, the share of notifications submitted by developed country Members reaches 55 per cent while the share of those submitted by developing country Members (excluding LDCs) is 44 per cent.13 A very small share comes from LDCs.
 Still, there has been a steady increase in notifications from developing country Members over the years.